Stock Analysis on Net

 = ÷ =

-The financial data reveals fluctuations in the interest coverage ratios over the analyzed five-year period.
-Both the standard interest coverage ratio and the adjusted interest coverage ratio exhibit varying trends, reflecting changes in the company's ability to meet its interest obligations from operational earnings.
+The interest coverage ratios exhibited fluctuations over the five-year period.
+Both the standard interest coverage ratio and the adjusted interest coverage ratio experienced volatility, though generally demonstrated improvement from 2022 to 2025.

 Interest Coverage Ratio (without capitalized interest)